ThosRTanner/Docking_Dialogue_Interface/Readme.md

 1. `virtual std::vector<FuncItem> &on_get_menu_entries() = 0`

     See above

 2. `virtual void on_process_notification(SCNotification const *)`

     Implement this to handle notifications from scintilla if required.

 3. `virtual LRESULT on_process_message(UINT message, WPARAM, LPARAM)`

     Implement this to handle messages from notepad++ if required.
    _Note_ I cannot find any examples of how to use these messages in notepad++.

-### (Protected) Utility methods.
+### (Protected) Utility methods

 1. `int message_box(std::wstring const &message, UINT type) const noexcept`